SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/writing_review_screen.md

     event: review_prior_case
     code: |
       review_form
-    ---
-    ...
     ```

-    These blocks take each section from your interview and make it so that if a user clicks on them, they are brought to the review page.
-In our experience, this
+    These blocks take each [section](https://docassemble.org/docs/initial.html#sections) from your interview and make it so that if a user clicks on the section, they are brought to the review page.
-    works best, so that all of the information that is asked for in the interview can be edited in the same place, and the user doesn't have to remember
+    In our experience, this works best, as all of the information that the interview asks can be edited in one place, and the user doesn't have to remember which section a piece of information belonged to.
-    which section they entered it in.

-2. The main review block.
+2. The main [review block](https://docassemble.org/docs/fields.html#review).
 The block looks like this:

     ```yml
     id: review screen